 Subraces.
 In the world of Eberron, gnomes essentially come from one of two origins: the nation of Zilargo, or the mysterious Feyspires.
-Feyspire gnomes replace the Forest Gnome subrace in the Player's Handbook.
-These new subraces are detailed below.
+These are detailed below.

 The Mark of Scribing gnome subrace (Wayfinder's Guide to Eberron, pg.
 103) manifests within the population of Zil gnomes, from those sharing a blood relation to the families of House Sivis.